Frequently Asked Questions

 Can I use my credit cards?
 Are there any ATMs?

 Yes – credit cards are accepted at most hotels and tourist shops in larger centres.
-The Bank of Bhutan now has ATMs in major centres such as Paro and Thimpu but we would advise bringing some US$ cash.
+Be aware though that credit card machines require internet connectivity, and this isn’t always reliable in Bhutan.
+The Bank of Bhutan now has ATMs in major centres such as Paro and Thimpu but these can also encounter some issues, therefore we would advise bringing some US$ cash.

 How much is recommended for tipping?